 Black cherry floral and scents of sweet perfume popping from the nose.
 Lingers with minty menthol and earth spices.

 Taste: Wow!
 Black cherry and red plum fruit with a nice acidity making it a juicy wine that just lays on the palette as you enjoy the many layers: cedar, spicy mocha coffee, toasty oak, pencil lead and minerally finish.
 Sweet tannins coat the mouth and a velvety long finish.
 Full body and elegant!Decanted an hour.
-Definitely will drink well for another 10 years. — a year ago
+Definitely will drink well for another 10 years. — 4 years ago